iotaledger/identity.rs/documentation/docs/getting-started/decentralized_identifiers/overview.md

 In the IOTA Identity framework, we have implemented the DID standard according to the `iota` [DID Method Specification](./specs/iota_did_method_spec.md).
 We recommend seeing the `iota` DID Method Specification as the golden standard for DID on IOTA.
 Other implementations of DID on IOTA are recommended to follow the `iota` DID Method Specification.
 However, it is not necessary to implement a novel Method implementation for every project, so feel free to utilize this framework directly.

-An example of DID conforming to the `iota` method specification:
+An example of a DID conforming to the `iota` method specification:
 `did:iota:8dQAzVbbf6FLW9ckwyCBnKmcMGcUV9LYJoXtgQkHcNQy`

 ## Chapter Overview